Terreii/andromeda-viewer/doc/general.md

 A WebSocket is then opend by the client.
 For every WebSocket-connection the server listen on a new UDP-Port, to seperat multiple clients.

 **No client-data will be saved server-side**

+## Client View
+Facebooks [FLUX](http://facebook.github.io/flux/) is used instead of a traditional MVC modell.
+The view-component is [React](https://facebook.github.io/react/).